 Many people assume that life insurance policies are very expensive.
 80% of consumers overestimate the cost of life insurance, according to a 2015 study by LIMRA.
 In reality, there are many types of life insurance products with each type tailoring towards different personal needs and wealth levels.
 For example, if you are relatively young and are in good health, you can start off with an affordable term insurance policy.

 The same LIMRA survey showed that 63% of the Americans who need more insurance but have no plan to purchase it within the next year is due to perceived high cost of an insurance policy.
-20% of the survey participants thought that a 20-year term insurance policy with $250,000 of death benefit for a healthy 30 year-old would cost $1,000 a year, while in reality it costs around $200, which is $16 per month.
+20% of the survey participants thought that a 20-year term insurance policy with $250,000 of a death benefit for a healthy 30-year-old would cost $1,000 a year, while in reality it costs around $200, which is $16 per month.
 And the premium is guaranteed and does not change for 20 years.
 This $16 per month provides you assurance that should the unimaginable occurs to you, your loved one will be financially protected.

 The premiums for the life insurance policy are usually affected by factors such as gender, issue age, and underwriting class (determined by underwriting process through an assessment of your general health condition, prescription drug records, driving records, etc.).
 If you are unsure of the cost for a life insurance policy, get a free quote from company websites or insurance professionals to better understand how affordable the policy is.

 How Expensive Is Life Insurance?

 Modern misconceptions about the cost of life insurance are one of the main reasons why many of the younger population choose to do without it when in actuality, it can be cheaper than dinner and a movie… even when you are 30.

 Myth 2: Life Insurance Can Only Be Used For Death Protection